Are you getting enough sleep?

 One of the most frequent questions that I get is, “How long does it take to become an early riser?”

-It only takes your body 4–5 days of waking up and going to bed at the same time to adjust to the new schedule.
+It only takes your body 4–5 days of waking up and going to bed simultaneously to adjust to the new schedule.

 It works even if it’s a big change, like moving in a different time zone.

-However, getting yourself to do those 4–5 consistent days is a different story.
+However, getting yourself to do those 4–5 consistent days is different.

 Being able to do it depends on your current habits.

-If you’re used to watching Netflix while overeating until 2 AM, and you try shifting your bedtime to 10 pm, it’s going to be a big challenge.
+If you’re used to watching Netflix while overeating until 2 AM, and you try shifting your bedtime to 10 pm, it will be a big challenge.

-In that case, you have to change two additional habits — overeating and late TV watching.
+In that case, you must change two additional habits — overeating and late TV watching.

 That takes additional time and discipline.